MatthewHq/DS3-Calc-Recap/README.md

 Old Project of mine, lost in old broken HDD.
-Luckily since its Java the code is intact
+Luckily since its Java the code is intact.
+Project consisted of using Excel to make best fit lane based off gathered data points to make a model prediction level step curve.
+Made into a clean looking Java UI with info and update features made utilizing Dropbox API as a way to "host" a simple JSON file.

 [Original Posting Location](https://darksouls3.wiki.fextralife.com/Build+Calculator)